-The Certificate in Hospitality Management, offered by the Department of Recreation, Park and Tourism Sciences, is designed to provide students with an understanding of the planning, analysis, and decision-making techniques needed for management positions in the tourism and hospitality industries.
-Students will study and develop skills related to principles of management, sustainability, development, cultural tolerance, marketing, finance, and service quality as they apply to the hospitality and tourism industries.
+The Certificate in Hospitality Management offered by the Department of Hospitality, Hotel Management and Tourism provides students with an understanding of the planning, analysis, and decision-making techniques that are required by management positions in the hospitality and tourism industries.
+Students will acquire skills and capabilities relating to the principles of management, sustainability, development, cultural intelligence, marketing, finance, and service quality as they apply to the hospitality and tourism industries.

 |Total Semester Credit Hours||15|

-This Certificate requires a minimum of 15 credit hours of designated courses, all of which are to be taken online.
-If a student has taken the on-campus version of any course prior to enrollment in the Certificate, it may be substituted for the on-line version with permission of the RPTS academic advisor.
+This certificate requires a minimum of 15 credit hours of designated courses, all of which are to be taken online.
+If a student has taken the on-campus version of any course prior to enrollment in the certificate, it may be substituted for the online version with permission of the HMGT academic advisor.
 Students must earn a grade of a C or better in each course used to meet the requirements, and an overall average of at least a 2.5 in applicable coursework.